 Read and write codes

 Needless to say, you can only learn coding by reading and writing codes.
 Coding is a practice-oriented venture.
 While reading codes helps you expand your bank of coding knowledge, the actual writing of codes builds your coding ability.
+You can do this by enrolling to a full stack developer course.

 It exposes you to the complexities of writing codes as well as boosts your creative ability.
 You can read up on the codes written by other programmers and use the template to write your unique codes.